Intipy/phidnet/README.md

   * Fit model
     + phidnet.model.fit(epoch=1000, optimizer=SGD, batch=500, print_rate=100, save=True)
     + In the example, train the model for epoch.
-SGD is the instance of phid.optimizer.SGD() class.
+SGD is the instance of phidnet.optimizer.SGD() class.
 Batch size is 500.
 Every 100 epoch, print the loss and accuracy of model(print rate).
 If save= is true, save weight and bias in pickle.
 Default: save=False

   * Predict
     + predicted = phidnet.model.predict(input, exponential=True, precision=2)